MoneroOcean/meta-miner/README.md

 Place mm.exe or mm.js (with nodejs installed) into unpacked miner directory either by:

-* Download and unpack the latest mm.zip from https://github.com/MoneroOcean/meta-miner/releases
+* Download and unpack the latest mm-vX.X.zip from https://github.com/MoneroOcean/meta-miner/releases

 * Or download and install nodejs using https://nodejs.org/dist/v8.11.3/node-v8.11.3-x64.msi installator and download and unpack https://raw.githubusercontent.com/MoneroOcean/meta-miner/master/mm.js